k1rlm/k1rlm/README.md

 ## Hello, i'm a beginner programmer
-## I like play games such as dota 2, war thunder, minecraft, osu.
+## I like playing games such as dota 2, war thunder, minecraft, osu.
 I also like listen to music and watch anime
 ## I learn C# and Unity

 #### Languages I know